stiliajohny/.dotfiles/.config/oh-my-zsh/README.md

 #### Using Plugins

-Each plugin includes a __README__, documenting it.
+Each built-in plugin includes a **README**, documenting it.
 This README should show the aliases (if the plugin adds any) and extra goodies that are included in that particular plugin.

 ### Themes